 It’s a two-way street when it comes to sharing the road.
 Motorists and cyclists should:

-- Remember, in Ohio, bicycles are considered vehicles, and have the same rights and responsibilities as motorists, including the right to ride in the lane of traffic.
-It’s actually illegal for bicyclists to ride against traffic or on sidewalks.
+- Remember, in Ohio, bicycles are considered vehicles and have the same rights and responsibilities as motorists, including the right to ride in traffic lanes.
+It’s illegal for bicyclists to ride against traffic or on sidewalks.

 - Abide by Ohio’s 3-foot passing law, which mandates motorists maintain at least 3 feet clearance when passing a bicycle traveling along the road in the same direction.